raspberrypilearning/puzzle-room/en/step_5.md

 --- task ---

 **Test:** Move your character close to the chair, then move the crosshair around and try to destroy some asteroids.
-You can then adjust some of the values in your code, so that it works well for your sprite sizes.
+You can then adjust any of the values in your code that you need to in order to make it work well for your sprite sizes.

 --- /task ---